International School of The Hague

-The International School of The Hague (often abbreviated as ISH) is an international school located in the vicinity of Kijkduin, The Hague.
+The International School of The Hague (often abbreviated as ISH), established in 1983, is an international primary and secondary school in the vicinity of Kijkduin, The Hague.

+The school was originally located on Theo Mann-Bouwmeesterlaan in Duinzigt, where an Assisted living facility is now located.
+It moved to its current sight on Wijndaelerweg in Loosduinen in 2007.
+As of 2024, it has 2000 students, making it one of the largest International Schools in the Netherlands.
+The current primary school principle is Rubin Borges and the acting secondary school principle is Annette Sloan.

 School Profile

 The International School of The Hague is one of several schools catering to the large international community of The Hague, which exists as a result of the many international organizations, embassies and companies located in the area, such as the European Patent Organisation, Organisation for the Prohibition of Chemical Weapons, Shell plc and the International Court of Justice.

 The school population consists of children and young people coming from many places of the world, aged 4 to 18.
 It became an IB World School in June 1985.
 The Primary School became the first school in the world to receive accreditation at 'Mastering' level from the International Primary Curriculum.
-It is a co-educational day school with boarding facilities available nearby.
+It is a co-educational day school.
 The school is located in a new building completed in 2006.
 The school also has use of sports fields in the vicinity.
 It is subsidised by the Ministry of Education, Culture and Science and subject to Ministry regulation.